 - Classes will be based on the animals breed and weight.
 Special awards will be presented to the top Hereford, Angus, Charolais, Red Angus, English-Cross, and Continental Cross animals or any other breed or cross breed which an award donor specifically requests. - 2.
 Weigh-in's will be Tuesday morning at 9:30 AM.
-NO RE-WEIGH'S! - 3.
-MARKET HEIFERS MUST BE SPAYED.
-THIS IS A MARKET BEEF SHOW IT IS EX-PECTED TO BE TERMINAL FOR ALL ENTRIES.
-PROOF OF SPAYING IS REQUIRED. - 4.
-Market steers and heifers will show separately in their respective classes.
-The breed Champions will show against each other for Grand Champion Market Beef. - 5.
-Minimum sale weights:
+NO RE-WEIGH'S! - MARKET HEIFERS MUST BE SPAYED.
+OR RECEIVE A LUTALYSE INJECTION BY A LICENSED VETERINARIAN ONE WEEK PRIOR TO SHOW. - 4.
+MEMBER MUST HAVE PROOF FROM LICENSE VETERINARIAN STATING SPAYED OR LUTALYSE PRODUCT USED AND DATE ADMINISTED.